axem-solutions/example/docs/create_new_dev_env.md

 This will create the alt_env.json file in your current directory.

-On the other host, the Development Environment descriptor can be loaded:
+On the other host, the Development Environment descriptor can be imported:

-    dem load alt_env.json
+    dem import alt_env.json

 And finally, the Development Environment can be installed: